mike632t/x11-calc/README.md

 When in trace mode a jump to the same instruction produces no output.

 ### ROM Images

-The '-r <filename>' command line option provides the ability to use the ROM contents held in an separate file.
+The '-r <filename>' command line option provides the ability to use the ROM contents from a separate file.
+The contents of the ROM are stored as pairs values seperated by a colon containing the memory address and the opcode.

+Anything appearing after a semi colon on each line is ignored.

-For the HP10C, HP11C, HP12C, HP15C, and HP16C the ROM comprised of pairs of
+For the HP10C, HP11C, HP12C, HP15C and HP16C the ROM file contains pairs of
-hexadecimal values as address:opcode.
+_hexadecimal_ values.
 ```
 0000:107
 0001:04e